Cargo Ship Comparison: How Far Can They Go In A Day?

 As we now know, the average speed of cargo ships varies depending on their type.

-Ship type Distance travelled in
+Ship type | Distance travelled in 24 hours |

-General cargo ship216 miles
+General cargo ship | 216 miles |

 Based on the speeds above, here are some examples of how long it could take each type of cargo ship to sail between some of the busiest container ports in the world.
 Each voyage is based on the quickest possible route.
 For example, the distance shown for Felixstowe to Shanghai is for a voyage via the Suez Canal.